Faulty generalization: Examples

 For example, if a person travels through a town for the first time and sees 10 people, all of them children, they may erroneously conclude that there are no adult residents in the town.

-Alternatively, a person might look at a number line, and notice that the number 1 is a square number; 3 is a prime number, 5 is a prime number, and 7 is a prime number; 9 is a square number; 11 is a prime number, and 13 is a prime number.
-From these observations, the person might claim that all odd numbers are either prime or square, while in reality, 15 is an example that disproves the claim.
+Or a person might look at a number line, and notice that the number 1 is a square number; 3 is a prime number, 5 is a prime number, and 7 is a prime number; 9 is a square number; 11 is a prime number, and 13 is a prime number.
+From these observations, the person might claim that all odd numbers are either prime or square, while in reality, 15 is a counterexample.

 Alternative names

 The fallacy is also known as: